 On 4 February 2017 Sheffield University (together with Sheffield Hallam University) hosted the BUCS Cross-Country Championships at Graves Park for the first time since 1972.

-Our most recent medallists in BUCS competitions are all from 2017:
+Our most recent medallists in BUCS competitions are from 2018:

 © University of Sheffield Athletics and Cross Country Club 2018